Travel visa: Asia

 Iraq, Kuwait, Lebanon, Oman, Saudi Arabia, and the United Arab Emirates all have an exit visa requirement for alien foreign workers.
 This is part of their kafala work visa sponsorship system.
 Consequently, at the end of a foreign worker's employment period, the worker must secure clearance from their employer stating that the worker has satisfactorily fulfilled the terms of their employment contract or that the worker's services are no longer needed.
 The exit visa can also be withheld if there are pending court charges that need to be settled or penalties that have to be meted out.
 In September 2018, Qatar lifted the exit visa requirement for most workers.
 Persons are generally free to leave Israel, except for those who are subject to a stay of exit order.

 Nepal requires its citizens emigrating to the United States on an H-1B visa to present an exit permit issued by the Nepali Ministry of Labour.
 This document is called a work permit and needs to be presented to Nepali immigration to leave Nepal.

 Uzbekistan was the last remaining country of the former USSR that required an exit visa, which was valid for a two-year period.
 The practice was abolished in 2019.
-There had been explicit United Nations complaint about this practice.
+There had been an explicit United Nations complaint about this practice.

 North Korea requires that its citizens obtain an exit visa stating the traveller's destination country and time to be spent abroad before leaving the country.
 Additionally, North Korean authorities also require North Korean citizens to obtain a re-entry visa from a North Korean embassy or North Korean mission abroad before being allowed back into North Korea.

-The government of the People's Republic of China requires its citizens to obtain a two-way permit (visiting), or one-way permit (emigrating) issued by the People's Republic of China's authorities, prior to visiting Hong Kong or Macau.
-The two-way permit and one-way permit are a de facto exit visa for Hong Kong- or Macau-bound trips for citizens of the People's Republic of China.
+The government of the People's Republic of China requires its citizens to obtain a Taiwan Travel Permit issued by the People's Republic of China's authorities with a valid endorsement prior to visiting the Republic of China if they depart from the mainland (besides Chongqing, Nanchang or Kunming if they leave for the Republic of China for transit).
+The endorsement is a de facto exit visa for ROC-bound trips for mainland citizens of China.

 Singapore operates an Exit Permit scheme in order to enforce the national service obligations of its male citizens and permanent residents.
 Requirements vary according to age and status:

-Taiwan and South Korea also require male citizens who are older than a certain age but have not fulfilled their military duties to register with local Military Manpower Administration office before they pursue international travels, studies, business trips, and/or performances.
-Failure to do so is a felony in those countries and violators would face up to 3 years of imprisonment.
+Iran, Taiwan and South Korea also require male citizens who are older than a certain age but have not fulfilled their military duties to register with local Military Manpower Administration office before they pursue international travels, studies, business trips, and/or performances.
+Failure to do so is a felony in those countries and violators would face up to three years of imprisonment.